skysemone/PythonNotes/01_Lutz_Python/Ch4/Problems/Additional Solutions.md

 print(L)

 ```
 ## 3.)
-Again using **csv**, read data3.txt into a dictionary with the first column as the key, then with a nested list, with each row of data in the sheet as a list of floats in the dictionary  With D as the dictionary,
+Again using **csv**, read data3.txt into a dictionary with the first column as the key, then with a nested list, with each row of data in the sheet as a list of floats in the dictionary  With D as the dictionary:
 ```python
 >>>print(D['Apple'][1])